shovon/generator-react-material-ui/README.md

 **Note: Generators are to be run from the root directory of your app.**

+### react-material-ui

+Generates an entire React application.

+### react-material-ui:page

+Generates a page, that you can navigate by clicking on the navigation sidebar.

+This sub generator expects a name small case.
+If the name of the page is multi-word, use spaces to separate the words.

+### react-material-ui:view

+Generates a view that you can use in your page, or in other views.

+### react-material-ui:store

+Generates a data store class.

 ## Testing

 Running `npm test` will run the unit tests with Jest.